arteciab/INST326/JOURNAL/AI Journal Updated.md

 Section 0301

 This week, I worked on the exercises independently to review and apply python concepts that we have learned so far.
 I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
 I completed all exercises without the use of AI.
 I still plan to use AI in the future for group projects if my teammates agree.

+Week 5:
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

+This week, I worked on the exercises independently to review and apply python concepts that we have learned so far.
+I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
+I completed all exercises without the use of AI.
+I still plan to use AI in the future for group projects if my teammates agree.